appbaseio/Docs/content/docs/reactivesearch/react/advanced/migration.md

 ### Benefits

-- ReactiveSearch Cloud magic: Accelerate, enrich, and transform your search requests using features such as query rules, search relevance, caching, analytics
+- ReactiveSearch Open Source: Accelerate, enrich, and transform your search requests using features such as query rules, search relevance, caching, analytics via the [Docker-based Open Source deployment](/docs/hosting/open-source/)
-  - There are two cloud offerings to cater to your use-case:
-     - Dedicated Search cluster - [Starting at $99/mo](https://www.reactivesearch.io/pricing), a 2 CPU + 8 GB RAM server instance suitable for ML-powered search experiences
-     - Serverless Search (Beta) - [Starting at $29/mo](https://www.reactivesearch.io/pricing/serverless-search), serve a geo-distributed search solution
 - Easy to secure: As ReactiveSearch API doesn't expose Elasticsearch APIs directly, it prevents the possibility of DSL based injection attacks and supports `size` based restrictions to mitigate against data scraping attempts
 - Composable: Compose by extending using search engine's query DSL.
 Supports Elasticsearch, OpenSearch, Solr and MongoDB engines
 - Encapsulate business logic: Don't want to expose sensitive fields to web and mobile clients?
 Set the fields to return with ReactiveSearch dashboard once and avoid declaring them as part of the network requests.